 Preparing students to be well-informed, curious readers is part of our role as educators both across grade levels and subject areas.
 As a former classroom teacher, I loved sharing current events articles with students.
-High-interest, relevant articles connected to the news, can promote discussion both inside and outside of the classroom.
+High-interest, relevant articles connected to the news, can promote discussion both inside and outside of the classroom, plus, students can make comments and highlight an event via PDF editor.
 Although there might have been a time when you had newspapers delivered to your classroom, it’s now easier than ever to connect students with up-to-date articles thanks to these current events websites.

 Teaching with the News?